Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

 Steam Release 0.1.1:
 - Reduced chance of Spud running the border from 30% to 5%
+- You can no longer see the Spud when it enters the office from the right
+- Rounded edges of UI elements

 Steam Release 0.1.0:
 [o] - Custom cursor for hover, click, grab, drag